NIWC Pacific, AFCEA International San Diego host NAML 2026 to advance machine learning for the warfighter

 |0

-This work, NIWC Pacific, AFCEA International San Diego host NAML 2026 to advance machine learning for the warfighter [Image 3 of 3], by PO1 Michael Eckelbecker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NIWC Pacific, AFCEA International San Diego host NAML 2026 to advance machine learning for the warfighter, by Jaime Ciciora, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.